A History, by Bruce J. Annett, Jr., Class of 1974

 L. Wesley Underwood ’86 discovered an unknown star while still in high school, and built the Underwood Observatory at Lawrence College, housing a Clark refractor.
 Class of 1914 graduate John A. Aldrich’s graduate work in physical astronomy resulted in a better understanding of cepheid variables, which are used to determine the distances between galaxies.

-Charles M. Huffer '16 has served as secretary of the American Astronomical Society, was formerly the chairman of the astronomy department at the University of Wisconsin's Washburn Observatory, and has authored several books in the science.
-Marvin J. Vann '40 directs the observatory at Foothill College in California.
+Charles M. Huffer ’16 served as secretary of the American Astronomical Society, a professor in the astronomy department at the University of Wisconsin, and authored several books in the science.
+Marvin J. Vann ’40 directs the observatory at Foothill College in California.
 He is the inventory of a solar prominence telescope now in commercial manufacture.
-In 1971 he donated the prototype instrument to the College in memory of Dr. Clement Rood '94, professor of astronomy and physics at Albion from 1920 to 1939.
-All of these gentlemen's interest in astronomy was sparked using the Albion Observatory.
+In 1971 he donated the prototype instrument to the College in memory of Dr. Clement Rood ’94, professor of astronomy and physics at Albion from 1920 to 1939.
+All of these gentlemen’s interest in astronomy was sparked using the Albion Observatory.

 Rennovations and Status